Building an incident response framework for your enterprise

 - network traffic analysis systems

-Incident analysis begins with taking the incident indicators from the detection phase and validating that an incident has actually occurred.
+Incident analysis begins with taking the incident indicators from the detection phase and validating that an incident has occurred.
 Incident analysts are responsible for investigating ambiguous, incomplete, contradictory or erroneous indicators.
-Given this difficult task, NIST recommends building a team of highly skilled and experienced staff to make determinations of what happened.
+Given this difficult task, NIST recommends building a team of highly skilled and experienced staff to determine what happened.

 Containment follows the detection and validation of a security incident.
-The goals of containment are simple:
+The goals of containment are as follows:

 - Regain control of systems and network.